corefixhq/docs/docs/web-standalone-usage.md

   url: https://example.com/api/openapi.json
 ```

-You can also drop a `.yaml`, `.yml`, or `.json` OpenAPI/Swagger spec file directly into the mounted `/web` directory — DeepTraq detects it automatically.
+You can also drop a `.yaml`, `.yml`, or `.json` OpenAPI/Swagger spec file directly into the mounted `/web` directory — CoreFix detects it automatically.

 ---